 How to Stop Procrastinating

-As I gave it some more thought, I realized that I could stick to a self-imposed time limit and increase my productivity simply by…
+As I gave it some more thought, that afternoon I realized that I could stick to a self-imposed time limit and increase my productivity simply by…

-I use the stopwatch on my smartphone.
-That first time, I set the timer for 15 minutes.
-I closed all other tabs and got to work on an easy blog post assignment.
+That first time that I tried this super simple productivity, I set the timer for 15 minutes.
+I closed all other tabs and got to work on an easy, short blog post assignment.
 I put the phone aside so that I wouldn’t be tempted to look and see how many minutes I had left.

 Do you have a productivity hack that helps you to stay focused?